stormmuller/lexicon/devvit-feedback.md

  - web view init message + default for testing outside of devvit
  - devvit hot reloading does not work when changing server functions (at least in sub dirs)
  - would like `zrevrank` or a reverse option like we do for range
+ - There have been times where I build in one terminal and I actually have devvit running in a different terminal.
+The errors sometimes reference prisma which may be concening as it is ORM related errors not being sanitized?
+Might be worth testing this scenario.
+I have a screenshot of the error if needed.